 Is Your Child Struggling to Learn to Read?
 Understanding Dyslexia and Sensory Processing

-Is your child finding reading or writing difficult?
+Is your child finding reading, writing or spelling difficult?

 Are you wondering if they might be showing signs of dyslexia?